 2. Ethnic Minorities

-According to a 2018 snapshot of children’s coverage from the Georgetown University Health Policy Institute, African-American and Hispanic children are particularly likely to receive coverage under CHIP or Medicaid.
-In 2016, 57% of children covered by CHIP and Medicaid belonged to these two groups.
+According to a 2020 fact sheet on children’s coverage from the Georgetown University Health Policy Institute, children from certain ethnic minority groups are particularly likely to receive coverage under CHIP or Medicaid.
+In 2018, 57% of all Black children, 56% of Native American children, and 55% of Latino children had Medicaid or CHIP coverage.
+By contrast, the percentage for white and Asian children was less than 33%.

 3. Those in Rural Communities